sedol1339/files/papers.md

   - 6) An implementation of vector RAG in which text chunks are retrieved and added to the available context window until the specified token limit is reached.
   - GraphRAG is available as open-source software at https://github.com/microsoft/graphrag.
 In addition, versions of the GraphRAG approach are also available as extensions to multiple opensource libraries, including LangChain, LlamaIndex, NebulaGraph, and Neo4J.
   - We see potential in hybrid RAG schemes that combine embeddingbased matching with just-in-time community report generation before employing our map-reduce summarization mechanisms

+@article{Lewis2020May,
+	author = {Lewis, Patrick and Perez, Ethan and Piktus, Aleksandra and Petroni, Fabio and Karpukhin, Vladimir and Goyal, Naman and K{\ifmmode\ddot{u}\else\"{u}\fi}ttler, Heinrich and Lewis, Mike and Yih, Wen-tau and Rockt{\ifmmode\ddot{a}\else\"{a}\fi}schel, Tim and Riedel, Sebastian and Kiela, Douwe}, title = {{Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks}}, journal = {arXiv},
+	year = {2020},
+	month = may,
+	eprint = {2005.11401},
+	doi = {10.48550/arXiv.2005.11401}
+}
+  - We explore RAG (retrieval-augmented generation) models, which use the input sequence x to retrieve text documents z and use them as additional context when generating the target sequence y (fig. 1).
+A retriever p_η(z|x) with parameters η that returns (top-K truncated) distributions over text passages given a query x.
+A generator generates a current token based on a context of the previous tokens, the original input x and a retrieved passage z.
+  - In one approach, RAG-Sequence, the model uses the same document to predict each target token.
+The generator produces the output sequence probability for each document.
+The second approach, RAG-Token, can predict each target token based on a different document (fig. 2).
+The top K documents are retrieved using the retriever, and then the generator produces a distribution for the next output token for each document, and repeating the process with the following output token.
+We propose a specific decoding scheme "Thorough Decoding" for For RAG-Sequence.
+  - RAG can be used for sequence classification tasks by considering the target class as a target sequence of length one, in which case RAG-Sequence and RAG-Token are equivalent.
+  - The retrieval component is based on DPR (see "Dense Passage Retrieval for Open-Domain Question Answering").
+It follows a bi-encoder architecture by using dot product between document encoder and query encoder embeddings.
+Calculating top-k is a Maximum Inner Product Search (MIPS) problem, which can be approximately solved in sub-linear time.
+We use a pre-trained bi-encoder from DPR to initialize our retriever and to build the document index.
+We refer to the document index as the non-parametric memory.
+  - We jointly train the retriever and generator components without any direct supervision on what document should be retrieved.
+To train the retriever and generator end-to-end, we treat the retrieved document as a latent variable (see equations in sec.
+2.1).
+Updating the document encoder (BERT_d) during training is costly as it requires the document index to be periodically updated.
+We do not find this step necessary for strong performance, and keep the document encoder (and index) fixed, only fine-tuning the query encoder BERT_q and the BART generator.
+  - The non-parametric memory can be replaced to update the models’ knowledge as the world changes.
+  - For all experiments, we use a single Wikipedia dump for our non-parametric knowledge source.
+Each Wikipedia article is split into disjoint 100-word chunks, to make a total of 21M documents.
+  - Our RAG models achieve SOTA on open Natural Questions, WebQuestions and CuratedTrec and strongly outperform recent approaches that use specialised pre-training objectives on TriviaQA.
+For knowledge-intensive generation, we experiment with MS-MARCO and Jeopardy question generation, and we find that our models generate responses that are more factual, specific, and diverse than a BART baseline.

+@article{Trivedi2022Dec,
+	author = {Trivedi, Harsh and Balasubramanian, Niranjan and Khot, Tushar and Sabharwal, Ashish}, title = {{Interleaving Retrieval with Chain-of-Thought Reasoning for Knowledge-Intensive Multi-Step Questions}}, journal = {arXiv},
+	year = {2022},
+	month = dec,
+	eprint = {2212.10509},
+	doi = {10.48550/arXiv.2212.10509}
+}
+  - For complex multi-step reasoning questions, one often must retrieve partial knowledge, perform partial reasoning, retrieve additional information based on the outcome of the partial reasoning done so far, and iterate (fig. 1).
+Without retrieval, a model is likely to generate an incorrect reasoning step due to hallucination.
+  - For propose IRCoT, where we need a retriever, LM with CoT generation capabilities and a small number of annotated questions with reasoning steps.
+We start by retrieving K documents using the question as they query and repeat two steps alternatingly until termination. (i) reason-step generates next CoT sentence based on the question, so far retrieved paragraphs, and CoT sentences. (ii) retrieve-step retrieves K more paragraphs based on the last CoT sentence.
+The process terminates when the generated CoT has "answer is" or the number of steps exceeds a threshold.
+Finally, we use these as the context for answering the question via direct QA prompting or CoT prompting.
+  - For in-context demonstrations, we use the complete CoT in the above format (where we use ground-truth supporting retrieved paragraphs as well as M randomly sampled paragraphs shuffled).
+For a test instance, we show the model only the CoT sentences generated thus far and let it complete the rest.
+Even though the model may output multiple sentences, for each reason-step, we only take the first generated sentence and discard the rest.
+  - We evaluate the efficacy of our system on multi-step reasoning datasets, such as 2WikiMultihopQA.
+IRCoT retrieval is better than one-step and outperforms NoR and OneR QA.
+IRCoT is effective on generalization to new datasets (we use prompt demonstrations from one dataset to evaluate on another dataset).
+  - IRCoT is also effective for smaller models.